-"Reentry: A Day-Long Seminar for Adult Women Considering College," designed especially for women considering returning to school after several years' absence, is scheduled approximately one week before registration each semester.
+"Reentry: A Day-Long Seminar for Adult Women Considering College," designed especially for women considering returning to school after several years' absence, or coming to college for the first time, is scheduled approximately one week before registration each semester.
 Participants have an opportunity to talk with other women who have returned, and can meet and talk with college personnel who will answer questions, discuss entrance procedures, and provide methods to ease the transition.
 This program is offered free of charge.
-Several Women's Educational Resource Center/Continuing Education courses are also planned to assist the reentry student.

-A publication listing Women's Educational Resource Center courses, seminars, continuing education courses, and Reentry Day dates, as well as other campus activities for or about women, is available before student registration each semester.
+A publication listing Women's Educational Resource Center courses, seminars, and Reentry Day dates, as well as other campus activities for or about women, is available before student registration each semester.
 To be added to the mailing list or to obtain additional information, contact the Women's Educational Resource Center office at 271-4280.